eppingere/pennapps-xx/DEV_README.md

     assignTasksLambda function in AWS.
 It returns a random task ID and description taken from `tasks.py`.
 3. **task_checker.py** is the Lambda handler for the checkTaskLambda function in AWS.
-It takes an ID, a reference picture, and a list of live pictures and calls the appropriate validation function from `tasks.py` with that data. **Currently Broken!**
+It takes an ID, a username (email), and a file path to a picture/video and calls the appropriate validation function from `tasks.py` with that data.

 ## Deployment
 AWS Lambda requires a zip file package to upload Python code.